magne4000/universal-middleware/docs/guide/quick-start.md

 export default guardMiddleware;
 ```

-::: info Example of usage after packaging
+::: info Example of usage with Hono after packaging

-After compilation (TODO link), this middleware would be used with Hono like this:
+After [bundling](/guide/packaging), this middleware would be used as follows:

+> [!TIP]
+> This is what your user facing documentation would contain.

 ```ts
 import { Hono } from "hono";